 - Adapting and refining the curriculum to respond to strengths and needs of all children.
-Checking on the progress of your child and identifying, planning and delivery of additional support. - Contributing to devising personalised learning plans to prioritise and focus on the next steps required for your child to improve on their learning.
+Checking on the progress of your child and identifying, planning and the delivery of additional support. - Contributing to teaching and learning action plans to prioritise and focus on the next steps required for your child to improve on their learning.